vitejs/vite/docs/config/build-options.md

 - **Type:** `string | string[]`
 - **Default:** the same as [`build.target`](#build-target)

-This options allows users to set a different browser target for CSS minification from the one used for JavaScript transpilation.
+This option allows users to set a different browser target for CSS minification from the one used for JavaScript transpilation.

 It should only be used when you are targeting a non-mainstream browser.
 One example is Android WeChat WebView, which supports most modern JavaScript features but not the [`#RGBA` hexadecimal color notation in CSS](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value#rgb_colors).